Reviews You Can Rely On

 Shoe comfort depends on a few things such as materials used, how small they are sized, and the shape or geometry.
 For kids, comfort should be of utmost importance.
 If a climber crams his feet in tight shoes for too long, he/she can develop painful foot issues like bunions.
 That's why it's so important to find the right pair and size them appropriately.
 While it is true, the tighter the shoes are, the better they will perform, it is important for kids to resist that urge and to instead find a shoe that fits their foot shape better.
 You may even want to size them slightly big for growing room (socks can help).
 Regardless of how comfortable they are, we recommend taking them off between climbs.

-Given the right sized shoe, and the right shape, they should perform well even if they aren't super tight, especially the downturned models like the Evolv Ashima and the La Sportiva Maverink because they keep the big toe pointed down giving more control without cramming the toe in an unnatural position.
+Given the right-sized shoe and the right shape, they should perform well even if they aren't super tight.
+This is especially true of the downturned models that keep the big toe pointed down, which gives more control without cramming the toe in an unnatural position.

 A comfortable shoe is one of the most important traits in a kid's shoe.

-The La Sportiva Gripit is the most comfortable shoe we tested by a long shot, but the performance on technical terrain is severely lacking.
-So while we recommend a shoe that is comfortable, we also think it's essential to find the best-shaped shoe that will accomplish the performance desired and size it so their toes lay flat but reach the end of the shoe.
+We recommend a shoe that is comfortable, but we also think it's essential to find the best-shaped shoe that will accomplish the performance desired and size it so the toes lay flat but reach the end of the shoe.
 As the kids grow and the shoes get tighter, it becomes that much more crucial to take them off when not climbing.

-The Black Diamond Momentum is another shoe that has a wide toe-box but has a low volume, keeping it from feeling sloppy on kids' feet.
+The Black Diamond Momentum has a wide toe-box but a low volume, keeping it from feeling sloppy on kids' feet.
 The Butora Brava, while too tight for those with wide feet, felt super comfy for those with narrow feet with its super-soft synthetic uppers.
 The Evolv Venga had a nice balance with a roomy toe box but good performance.

 climbing shoes kids - we hope you and your little ones have fun out there on the rock.